-Zealand University Hospital has over a number of years worked determined to develop evidence-based practice.
-This has resulted, among other things, in the employment of several researchers with a nurse/allied health professional (AH) background as well as in the building and development of local nursing research environments.
+Zealand University Hospital has over several years worked determined to develop evidence-based practice.
+This has resulted, among other things, in the employment of several researchers with a nurse/allied health professional background as well as in the building and development of local nursing research environments.
 This development places new demands and adds further complexity to the leadership role.

-In this book, nine leaders at Zealand University Hospital describe their experiences with this management function, and they share their reflections on what has and what has not worked in their efforts.
+In this second and updated edition of the book, nine leaders at Zealand University Hospital describe their experiences and reflections on their leadership roles in practice.